loualrid/loualrid.github.io/_posts/2024-06-06-vanillajs-and-js-frameworks.md

 If there was another frontend framework I really wanted to learn, a refactor would have been a good way to pick it up but as far as I know there's not any game-changers out there like the advent of React and Vue years ago.
 A refactor in that way would have kicked the can further down the road but to what end?
 Hence I decided to just go the Github Pages route which funnily enough could support a JS framework if you used that to generate a static site which is then deployed onto pages / Jekyll but why?
 What do you really gain other than not writing HTML directly if you use a JS framework to generate a static site?

-Keep an eye out for part 4 where I talk about my future plans with this site and Github Pages as a platform.
+Here's a [link](https://loualrid.github.io/2024/06/10/is-github-pages-becoming-abanadonware.html) to part 4 where I talk about my future plans with this site and Github Pages as a platform.